The nickel, dime, and quarter defenses in football are packages that defenses run. These packages are about how many defensive backs are on the field.

 What Is The Nickel Position In Football?

 The nickel position is a defensive position that will bring a fifth defensive back into the play.
 This occurs when the offense has three or more receivers and at least one running back.

 The nickel back is usually second or third on the depth chart of cornerbacks, although he may be 5th on the depth chart on some football teams.

 It is called the nickel position because he is the 5th defensive back.
 Five cents is often referred to as a nickel.
 This is where the term gets its name from.

-This package is the more common in football, as the game has changed to have more pass covering linebackers on the field instead of run-stopping.
+This package is more common in football, as the game has changed to have more pass-covering linebackers on the field instead of run-stopping.

 Due to the evolution of the spread offense, teams are keeping more linebackers off the field to match up with the speed of the offense.
 This means that more defensive backs must be ready at all times to cover the slot receivers.